apphorde/sshow/README.md

-# sshow
+# SSH over WebSocket

-SSH over WebSocket
+This is a very, veeery basic, SSH over WebSockets implementation, just used for local debugging on tiny machines.